ParulBansal19/SQL_and_PowerBi_Pizza_Sales_Analysis_Project/README.md

 The average number of pizzas sold per order, calculate by dividing the total number of pizzas sold by the total number of orders.

+## Chart Requirements:

+### 1. Daily Trend for Total Orders

+Analze tha daily trend of total orders over a specific time period.

+### 2. Monthly Trend for Total Orders

+Analze tha Monthly trend of total orders over a specific time period.

+### 3. % of Sales by Pizza Category

+Analyze the distribution of sales across different pizza categories. this chart will provide insights into the popularity of various pizza categories and their contribution to overall sales.

+### 4. % of Sales by Pizza Size

+Analyze the percentage of sales attributed to different pizza sizes. this chart will help us to understand customer preferences for pizza sizes and their impact on sales.

+### 5. Total Pizzas Sold by Pizza Category

+Analyze the total number of pizzas sold for each pizza category.

+### 5. Top 5 Best Sellers by Revenue, Total Quantity, and Total Orders

+Highlight the top 5 best sellers by revenue, total quantity and total orders.

+### 5. Bottom 5 Best Sellers by Revenue, Total Quantity, and Total Orders

+Highlight the bottom 5 best sellers by revenue, total quantity and total orders.